elabftw/elabdoc/doc/install.rst

 Make sure your user is in the `docker` group so you can execute docker commands without sudo (see `documentation <https://docs.docker.com/install/linux/linux-postinstall/>`_).

+Also if you are running Ubuntu 20.04 with Docker installed as a snap.
+Uninstall that and install it without snap.
+See `this issue <https://github.com/elabftw/elabftw/issues/1917>`_.

 Install eLabFTW
 ---------------